pleo-io/heracles/README.md

 ##### What I would add or improve
 - More unit tests, especially for handleSubmit method;
 - Snapshot testing when the error message is rendered;
-- Stryker (mutation testing) is also possible at the front-end.
+- Mutation testing is also possible at the front-end, and Stryker does it fine.

 Now it's time to check for integration.

-####Consumer-Driven Contracts
+#### Consumer-Driven Contracts

 Best thing since sliced bread: It tests integration without actually deploying the apps.
 In other words, we don't need to set the house on fire to test the fire alarm.
 I used Pact.io

-This is great for testing complex microservices architecture.
-I heard pleo uses kafka, so I wanted to make sure I would show off those as well, although I am not an expert at it (yet!)
+Contract Testing is great for testing complex microservices architecture.
+I heard pleo uses kafka, so I wanted to make sure I would show off Contract Testing as well, although I am not an expert at it (yet!)

-#####Implementation steps for the Consumer-Driven Contracts
+##### Implementation steps for the Consumer-Driven Contracts

 If locally:
 - Write tests for the consumer (here, it's the front-end).
 After running, it'll generate a Pact json.